Charles Wager: The manning problem

 One of the great unsolved problems of Wager's term in office was the manning of the fleet.
-In May 1731 Wager had remarked: "we have no difficulty but in getting men; ... our Country being such a free Country, that every man does what he pleases: by reason of which, this Nation will be lossd [sic] one time or other, if it won't admit of a remedy".
+In May 1731 Wager had remarked, "we have no difficulty but in getting men; ... our Country being such a free Country, that every man does what he pleases: by reason of which, this Nation will be lossd [sic] one time or other, if it won't admit of a remedy".

-Upon the outbreak of the so-called “War of Jenkin’s ear” in 1739 the problem rapidly grew severe, and Wager, strongly encouraged by Admiral Sir John Norris, pressed for legislative measures; the government introduced bills to facilitate naval manning and Walpole supported them, but parliament would not pass anything meaningful.
+Upon the outbreak of the so-called "War of Jenkins' Ear" in 1739 the problem rapidly grew severe, and Wager, strongly encouraged by Admiral Sir John Norris, pressed for legislative measures; the government introduced bills to facilitate naval manning and Walpole supported them, but Parliament would not pass anything meaningful.

 The strategy for defeating Spain, insisted the Duke of Newcastle, called for capturing a major objective in the West Indies.
-This meant that large fleet and army had to be sent to a region where tropical diseases were rife.
-Wager was not confident, he well knew the price of delay in that climate, his favourite strategy was to threaten the Peruvian coast from the "South Sea".
+This meant that a large fleet and army had to be sent to a region where tropical diseases were rife.
+Wager was not confident, as he well knew the price of delay in that climate; his preferred strategy was to threaten the Peruvian coast from the "South Sea".
 Hence the famous voyage of Commodore George Anson, who sailed from England in 1740, was a result of Wager's advocacy.
-Even before the expedition to the west Indies left England the typhus epidemic of 1740, the worst of the century, ravaged newly recruited seamen and spread through the fleet, seriously aggravating the manning problem and delaying departure.
+Even before the expedition to the West Indies left England the typhus epidemic of 1740, the worst of the century, ravaged newly recruited seamen and spread through the fleet, seriously aggravating the manning problem and delaying departure.
 Predictably the assault on Cartagena failed mainly because the forces succumbed to further tropical disease.